 The Sheffield rules are also credited with introducing soccer to the ideas of corners and free-kicks for fouls.
-As well as the development of forward positions and the position of a goalkeeper.
+As well as the development of forward positions and the goalkeeper position.

-In 1863 in what has become the most important moment in attempting to create a universally accepted set of rules, multiple club and schools came together in London.
+In 1863, in what has become the most important moment in attempting to create a universally accepted set of rules, multiple clubs and schools came together in London.

-Although with the creation of the Cambridge and Sheffield rules some common rules had been established, there was still no nationwide agreement on how the game should be played.
+Although some common rules had been established with the creation of the Cambridge and Sheffield rules, there was still no nationwide agreement on how the game should be played.

-In October 1863 eleven club and school representatives got together to not just form a set of rules that all teams across the nation could follow, but also create a governing body for soccer nationwide too govern the sport and all its future developments.
+In October 1863, eleven club and school representatives got together not just to form a set of rules that all teams across the nation could follow but also to create a governing body for soccer nationwide to govern the sport and all its future developments.

 Over the course of 6 meetings between October and December of that year, the first version of the rules of the modern game of soccer was created.